Istanbul Digital Nomad Guide

 • Booking.com: For hotels & aparthotels, sometimes with monthly rates

-• Facebook Groups: Istanbul Expat Community, Digital Nomads in Istanbul for share housing, local tips
+• Facebook Groups (Example, Example 2): for share housing, local tips

 Visiting?
 Book flexible accommodation first, then hunt in-person for gems.
 Inspect neighborhoods by walking or ferry-hopping.